Concerti grossi, Op. 3 (Handel): No. 3, HWV 314

 The third concerto in G major is again in three movements (the opening Largo is too brief to be counted as a movement).
 There is little doubt that this concerto was compiled by Walsh from a number of pieces by Handel.
 The concerto is scored for one oboe (can also be replaced by a transverse flute), one bassoon, strings, and continuo.

 No. 4, HWV 315

-The fourth concerto in F major is the only piece in the opus that follow a four movement framework.
+The fourth concerto in F major is the only piece in the opus that follows a four movement framework.
 Although the layout of this work does not reflect the typical concerto grosso as the music was pulled straight from the 1716 overture to the 1715 opera Amadigi di Gaula, the piece uniquely displays many aspects of Handel's concerto grosso style.
 The piece is scored for two oboes, one bassoon, strings, and continuo.

 Walsh also published a 'No. 4b' concerto erroneously under the name of Handel but it was withdrawn a few months later, possibly at Handel's request.